Ezero culture: Economy

 Agriculture is in evidence, along with domestic livestock.
 There is evidence of grape cultivation.
 Metallurgy was practiced.

 Interpretation

 Within the context of the Kurgan hypothesis, it would represent a fusion of native "Old European culture" and intrusive "Kurgan culture" elements.
 It could also represent an Anatolian-influenced culture, either coming from Anatolia (in Renfrew's hypothesis), or heading to Asia Minor.

+Genetics

+Haplogroups

+Genetic studies have shown that the Ezero culture had a male haplogroup R1b.
+Among the female haplogroups were J2a1, T, U5a1, T2d2, W.

+Autosomal DNA

+Genetically the Ezero culture was of local Neolithic origin mainly, also had a contribution from WSH, but this contribution was of varying degrees in the Ezero samples.